SpykeLexmark/ugh/README.md

-# ughhhhhhhh this repo is to figure out some dumb code im having issues with im soooo dumb gd
+# ughhhhhhhh this repo is to figure out some code so that I may better myself as a programmer and as a human being